-Boquete, Panama is a beautiful town set in the highlands of Panama.
-It’s such a unique part of Panama to visit, as it sits on the countries only volcano, produces the only coffee, and is also home to a pretty epic castle you can sleep in.
+Boquete is a gorgeous town nestled in the province of Chiriqui, Panama.
+It’s the perfect place to go while backpacking Panama for those that love outdoor adventure, with volcano hikes, coffee tours, waterfalls, zip-lining, cloud forests, and more.
+It’s also home to a pretty epic castle you can sleep in.
 And yes, it’s affordable to stay there.
 Read on to find out where to stay in Boquete and the best things to do there.

 Where to stay in Boquete

 Bambuda Castle is one of the coolest accommodations I have ever stayed at.